sfarina12/IceWreaker/README.md

 <h2>Story & Location</h2>
 <p>
 The game is located on a ship named "Icewrecker", in the middle of the Ross Sea.
-For an unkown reason you are stuck on this ship without a single human and must try to leave the vassel.. unharmed.
+For an unknown reason you are stuck on this ship without a single human and must try to leave the vassel.. unharmed.
 </p>

 <h2>Scripting</h2>